 The major reason why consumers like online shopping is the sense of independence and autonomy that it offers.
 You can create this sense of autonomy in your stores by implementing self-service kiosks.
-Your digital kiosks can help your customers with product information, redeem discount coupons or even pre-ordering products that are soon to be in stock.
+Your digital kiosks can help your customers with product information, redeem subscription coupons or even pre-ordering products that are soon to be in stock.
+Additionally, by incorporating KYC (Know Your Customer) verification, you can ensure a secure and private interaction.
+This will allow customers to feel more at ease when inputting personal information. “what is KYC verification?” you may ask.
+It is a process used by businesses to verify the identity of their clients, thereby reducing the risk of fraudulent activities.
 With this, not only can you enable privacy for your customers, but also relieve your in-house staff from basic customer management chores.
 In the post-pandemic times where restrictions are lowered, but caution must still be taken, this creates a perfect contactless shopping experience for your buyers.

 3. Easy Payments & Self Checkouts

 There’s nothing that spoils a shopping experience more than waiting in checkout queues at the cash counter for hours.
 Several customers decide to back out just by looking at the payment queue.
 Here’s what you can do to reduce long wait times for your customers and lower the manual burden on your staff, also this is a smart way to handle difficult customers.
+Make sure to choose good eCommerce hosting for a smooth and secure checkout process.
 You can adopt mPOS systems for your retail store which allows customers to make payments from anywhere within your store.
 Managing mPOS systems is very easy, especially if you have Mobile Device Management (MDM) software in place, and you can also keep a systematic track of your daily payments with it.